Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 ![Product list](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/ProductList.png "[Product list]")

-1. Select the applicable tab at the bottom of the workspace.
+1. Select the applicable tab in the bottom left corner of the workspace.
 The following tabs are available:
     - *Stock in*
         Select this tab if you want to add stock for multiple materials.
     - *Release from stock*
         Select this tab if you want to remove stock for multiple materials.
     - *Transfer*
         Select this tab if you want to transfer stock for multiple materials from a storage location to another.

+    The columns and buttons displayed in the multiple posting section, as well as the posting types available vary depending on the selected tab.

 2. Click the materials for which you want to post stock while pressing and holding the CTRL key.
     The selected materials are highlighted.

-3. Drag an drop the selected materials to the blank section at the bottom of the workspace.
+3. Drag and drop the selected materials to the blank section at the bottom of the workspace.
-    All selected materials are displayed in the bottom section.
+    All selected materials are displayed in the multiple posting section.

     ![Multiple posting](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/MultiplePosting.png "[Multiple posting]")

-[comment]: <> (Ab hier, abhängig vom Tab unten unterscheiden sich die Prozeduren minimal.
-3 "Unterprozedure" - Stock in, Release from stock und Transfer- nötig oder ist es so verständlich?)

 4. Double-click the corresponding field in the *Post in warehouse* column.
     A drop-down list with all storage locations, that is, warehouse and storage shelf where the material is stored, are displayed.
 If necessary, you can also create a new storage shelf.